 Eclipta alba (also known as Bhringaraj) is a traditional Ayurvedic creeping herb which grows abundantly in the tropical parts of the world.

-In Ayurvedic medicine, Eclipta is said to be the best herbal drug for the treatment of liver ailments such as cirrhosis and infective hepatitis and other conditions involving hepatic enlargement.
+In Ayurvedic medicine, Eclipta is said to be the best herbal drug for the treatment of liver ailments such as cirrhosis, infective hepatitis and other conditions involving hepatic enlargement.